 If there is an existing lien on your vehicle and you are transferring the vehicle to another individual, you must contact the lien holder.
 The lien holder must agree to this transfer and provide you with the Virginia title and a signed Transfer of Certification of Lien Information (SUT 4).

 If the buyer is assuming the unpaid balance of the loan and was not on the original contract, the lien holder should satisfy the existing lien and record a new lien for the buyer.
-The buyer pays the 3% sales and use tax based on the unpaid loan balance plus any additional amount paid to the seller, whether or not the lienholder files a supplemental lien.
+The buyer pays the motor vehicle sales and use tax based on the unpaid loan balance plus any additional amount paid to the seller, whether or not the lienholder files a supplemental lien.

 Please refer to Mechanic's or Storage Lien (MSL) for additional information about liens.